Australian equipment Australian Standards

 The Issue: High spots at slab joints, dips near drains and rough transitions that cause trip hazards, make vinyl floors ripple, or stop tiles sitting flat.

 The Fix: Precision grinding reduces high spots and improves flatness.
 For tiles, vinyl planks and hybrid flooring, flatness matters as much as texture.
-Corrected substrates deliver better finishes and longer-term ROI.
+Corrected substrates deliver better finishes and longer-term performance.

 Leftover Glue, Paint & Old Coatings